anmol-rana/sky130_rtl_design_synthesis/README.md

 **Frequency of the circuit depends upon:-**

 Tclk > Tca + Tcomb + Tsetup_b
 Thold_a < Tqa + Tcomb

 Freq = 1/tclk
 Tca -> flop A propagation delay
 Tcombi:- combinational delay
 Tsetup_b:- setup time
 Thold_b:- hold time

 Maximum frequency of the circuit depends upon the combinational path of the circuit.
 To make the combinational delay less we need cells with less propagation delay.
 The cells with less propagation delay are known as fast cells.
 The propagation of the input to the output of a cell in digital in circuit depends upon the load(capacitance).
 Fast charging /discharging of capacitance results less propagation delay from input to output.
 For fast charging of capacitor, we need it to be driven by high source current.
 For that we need wider transistor.
 But making cells faster result in hold time violation.
-So, for a circuit to work properly we need to maximum performance without any hold violations.
+So, for a circuit to work properly we need to have maximum performance without any hold violations.
 So that’s why different flavors of same cells are given in the .lib file.
 These cells are selected depending upon the constraints given to synthesizer.

 **Fast cells:-**
 * Low proppogation delay